zitanshu/CS506-Final-Project/README.md

 ### model.ipynb:
 This shows the detail of the variable selection, parameter tuning process and cross validation of our final random tree model.

+### matching.R:
+This file is written in R that uses matching methods to get the estimated differece between land with and without easement.
+Final result is based on log_price_per_ha.
+Note: package "matching" must be installed.